splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

       <h3 id="ii-create-weekends-shift">Skyler creates a weekends shift</h3>
    </embed>

 Finally, Skyler creates a weekends shift in the primary schedule for the web application service.
-For the weekend shift Skyler uses the week-by-week shift type, as there is no gap in coverage, and selects one for the shift handoff.
+For the weekends shift, Skyler uses the week-by-week shift type, as there is no gap in coverage, and selects one for the shift handoff.

 .. image:: /_images/incident-intelligence/use-cases/Weekends-Shift.png
       :width: 50%